RuPaul's Drag Race has changed the mother-tucking world for the better, and thank 'tuck', because it was in need of a serious glow-up.

 Realness

-'Realness' means to look or do some authentically.
+'Realness' means to look or do something authentically.
 The queens usually serve realness with their runway looks.

 Shantay, you stay